 Filters are created from varying materials, with single-use fiberglass filters being the most common.
 Polyester and pleated filters grab more dust but may reduce your unit’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you might be interested in using a HEPA filter, know that's like putting a MERV 16 filter in your heating and cooling equipment.
 It’s very unrealistic your unit was made to run with level of resistance.
-If you’re worried about indoor air quality in Pierre, think about getting a HEPA-grade air filtration system.
+If you’re worried about indoor air quality.
 This product works along with your heating and cooling system.